AngryBeaver/beavers-gamepad/README.md

 ![](pictures/beavers-token-movement.png)

-For now I have only written one gamepadModule which is beavers-token-movemnt.
+For now I have only written one gamepadModule which is beavers-token-movement.
 - It uses 2 Axes per default axes 0,1 which is mostlikly the lefthand stick of your controller.
-- You can reverse axes when your monitor is laying on the table flat and some of your player look at it from upsidedown side.
+- You can reverse axes when your monitor is laying on the table flat and some of your player look at it from upside down.

 ## Limitations